Boundary Conditions in CFD | SimFlow (OpenFOAM)

 Phase Hydrostatic Pressure

-Applied in multiphase flow simulations, balance the pressure to account for the hydrostatic pressure head caused by the weight of specific phases, crucial for accurate simulations involving standing fluids or scenarios heavily influenced by gravitational forces.
+Applies in multiphase flow simulations, balances the pressure to account for the hydrostatic pressure head caused by the weight of specific phases, crucial for accurate simulations involving standing fluids or scenarios heavily influenced by gravitational forces.

 Fan